aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

-The function is called starts_with.
+The function is called `starts_with(data, "column", "prefix")`.
 The inputs are the data the column name and the prefix.

-    starts_with(data, "column", "prefix")

 The output is 1, because "1" is in the value of the id column.